Objectives

 Problem

-Many Texas communities lack the education, resources, and infrastructure needed for early detection and evidence-based treatment for youth with depression and/or suicidal thinking or behavior.
+Many Texas communities lack the education, resources, and infrastructure needed for early detection and evidence-based treatment for youth with depression or suicidal thoughts or behaviors.

 Solution

-The TX-YDSRN Hub and Study Nodes provide training and support to partnering clinical sites in methods to implement evidence-based depression and suicide prevention care for youth, including universal screening for depression, use of the collaborative care model, and use of measurement-based care (MBC).
+TX-YDSRN provides training and support to partnering clinics on how to improve detection of depression or suicide risk and implement evidence-based care.
+Strategies include universal screening for depression, use of the collaborative care model, and use of measurement-based care (MBC).

 Impact

-The activities of the Network will improve patient outcomes, save money, and reduce stigma related to mental health.
+Early detection and use of evidence-based treatments will improve patient outcomes, save money, and reduce stigma related to mental health.

 Problem